emnh/homedir/devel/README.md

   - More of a style than support, but easier in concise languages like Clojure and Python
   - The intent is to be able to read/browse the program linearly from A to Z through a series of examples and docs, just like a book
   - Can be implemented as test cases with adequate visualization of results, together with browseable serialization of code execution and code coverage
+ - Zero environment/IDE setup cost
+  - JSBin
+  - Cloud hosting, such as Heroku projects with plug-in reload from GitHub

 # Interop classification